insaiyancvk/boomerang/README.md

 - Save [$60/year](https://www.boomeranggmail.com/subscriptions.html).
 Instead get a Raspberry Pi 4 for $50.

 ## TODO
-- Be able to modify the scheduled date and time
+- ~~Be able to modify the scheduled date and time~~
-- List scheduled mails
+- ~~List scheduled mails~~
+- Make a fancy installer to client and server side scripts